stefanholek/rl/README.txt

     with readline when a completion is in progress.

 history
-    Interface to readline history.
+    Interface to the readline history.
 Used to read and write history files and to manipulate history entries.

 readline
     The readline interface module.
 Contains everything